isomerpages/mol-services/index.md

 ---
 layout: homepage
-title: ServiceSG
+title: ServiceSG (in Collaboration with Public Service Division and GovTech)
-description: Welcome to our new beta site to bring together Government Services to you, in one place.
+notification: Welcome to this beta site to bring together Government Services to you, in one place.
 Try it out and let us know what you think!
 favicon: /images/mol_fav.ico
 image: /images/mol-logo.jpg
 permalink: /